talorlik/ldap-2fa-on-k8s/WARP.md

 - **Never commit** `backend.hcl` or `terraform.tfstate` files (in `.gitignore`)
 - Always use remote state backend after initial provisioning
 - Use workspace naming convention: `${region}-${env}`
-- State is stored in S3 with file-based locking (no DynamoDB table needed)
+- State is stored in S3 with file-based locking

 ### Security Considerations